 What are the Differences Between the Acts?

-- The WPA excludes employee records from the definition of consumer, whereas the CCPA does not.
-However, the California State Assembly has requested that employees be excluded.
+- The WPA excludes employee records from the definition of consumer, whereas the CCPA (CPRA) does not.

 Both Acts require businesses to inform consumers: